emrickj/gwc/README.md

 # gwc
-Front-end of GEM Website Creator
+Customizable user interface of the GEM Website Creator.